Leenominai/leenominai/README.md

 ## About Me

 Hello!
-My name is Alexander.
-I'm an aspiring developer with a keen interest in Python, Django, Docker, PostgreSQL, and GitHub Actions.
-My journey into the world of development has just begun, and I strive to learn and grow in the fields of Backend development and DevOps.
-I enjoy creating elegant and efficient solutions.
+My name is Alexander, and I am a beginner developer with a strong passion for Python, Django, Docker and PostgreSQL.
+My journey into the world of development began at Yandex.Praktikum, where I successfully completed a Python developer program.
+Currently, I actively participate in collaborative pet projects, aiming to gain experience and grow in the field of Backend development and DevOps.
+I particularly enjoy crafting elegant and efficient solutions.

-I'm currently looking for job opportunities and open to new exciting projects!
+I see incredible opportunities for self-improvement and continuous learning in the IT industry.
+At the moment, I am actively seeking opportunities in Backend development and DevOps, where I can apply my knowledge and skills while continuing to evolve as a professional.
+If you have any exciting opportunities or questions, I would be thrilled to connect!

 ## Skills